 Proposify gives you the signature, initials, and custom Input Form as the recipient-end features.

 I started off with a blank page (not the cover page) to design my one-page business proposal.
 I wanted to place a banner at the top.
 So, I inserted an image in PandaDoc as well as Proposify.
 Proposify gave me more options to edit the image.
 I could crop the image, add filters, and tweak the brightness, contrast, saturation, and hue.
 These in-the-software options are enough to edit the image the way you want it.

 PandaDoc doesn’t even allow you to crop the image.
 So, you have to edit the image using third party software.

-The next thing I wanted is a good bold title on the image, which is easy to do in proposify.
+The next thing I wanted is a good bold title on the image, which is easy to do in Proposify.
 However, PandaDoc doesn’t allow you to put text on the image.
-I confirmed it from the PandaDoc Support and they said that PandaDoc only allows you to put text on the image on the cover page.
+I confirmed it from PandaDoc Support and they said that PandaDoc only allows you to put text on the image on the cover page.
 Such a feature is not available on any other page.

 So, if you love graphic-rich documents, then you will have more creative freedom in Proposify than in PandaDoc.

 No Image editing Options in PandaDoc except for resizing.

 Text on the image in PandaDoc only available on regular pages so I added the text on the side